keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

  matching the new service name: dummy and a new Go package for the dummy provider.
   This package should contain
  a struct that implements the `KeptnSLIProvider` interface.
-  To fully implement the `KeptnSLIProvider` interface, it's necessary to implement the `EvaluateQuery`, `EvaluateQueryForStep` and `FetchAnalysisValue` functions.
+  To fully implement the `KeptnSLIProvider` interface, it's necessary to implement the following functions.
+  `EvaluateQuery`(Fetches metric values from the dummy provider)
+   - This function fetches metric values based on the provided metric query from the dummy provider.
+     It evaluates the query and returns the metric values along with any additional data if required.
+  `EvaluateQueryForStep`(Fetches metric values with step interval from the dummy provider)
+   - This function fetches metric values with a specified step interval from the dummy provider.
+      It takes into account the metric query and the step interval provided, executes the query, and returns the metric values along with any additional data if required.
+  `FetchAnalysisValue`(Fetches analysis values from the dummy provider) functions.
+   - This function fetches analysis values based on the provided query and time range from the dummy provider.
+     It evaluates the query within the specified time range and returns the analysis values along with any additional data if required.
   You can follow other existing implementations, such as [prometheus.go](https://github.com/keptn/lifecycle-toolkit/blob/main/metrics-operator/controllers/common/providers/prometheus/prometheus.go), as an example.